ParticulaCode/GoDicePythonAPI/README.md

 Each die object has a "result_queue" attribute.
 Whenever a response/message is sent to the die, it's response code (if it has one) and it's value placed in the result queue as a tuple.

-Example for iterating throught the queue:
+Example for iterating through the queue:
 ```python
 while not die_object.result_queue.empty():